coenkcore/nanopwn/README.md

-# Nanopwn 1.0 Exploit
+# Nanopwn Exploit

-## How does it work?
+## What is Nanopwn?
-It will work by using Pwnage 2.0 exploit while in DFU Mode.
+It's a modded version of of Pwnage 2.0 Exploit for the iPod, iPhone, and iPhone 3g.

 ## iPod Nano 2g ID's: